Optically Stimulated Luminescence Laboratory

 Luminescence Dating Facility

-The Risø TL/OSL-DA-20 automated system.
+Risø TL/OSL-DA-20 automated system.

-The right side of the sample preparation room with fume hood and sink.
+Right side of the sample preparation room with fume hood and sink.

-The left side of the sample preparation room with second sink and freezer for cold storage.
+Left side of the sample preparation room with second sink and freezer for cold storage.

 Instrument Development: LuCIDD

+The Luminescence instrument with Confocal and Imaging units for Dating and Dosimetry (LuCIDD) is being developed and tested as a novel device for luminescence imaging with funding from the NSF MRI Program.
 The instrument consists of two units: One is based on a confocal microscope, where a narrow laser spot is scanned over the surface and the signal is detected with a photomultiplier tube.
 The confocal setup blocks signals emitted by deeper, unbleached grains.
 The unit is equipped with blue, green, red, and IR lasers for stimulation.
 The system is configured to measure the UV signal, but can also be modified to measure other emissions such as blue.
 A typical laser stimulation spot size is approximately 50-100 μm.
+The second unit consists of a CCD-based system with a ring of blue and IR LEDs for stimulation.
+Both units allow temperature control of the sample (up to 400 °C).
+An X-ray source enables continuous or pulsed mode irradiation.

-The confocal unit of LuCIDD.
+Confocal unit of LuCIDD.

 Instrument Development: ODIN